What is a Proffer Agreement in a Criminal Case? Proffer Definition

 What’s a Proffer Agreement in Federal Criminal Cases?
 A proffer agreement in a government contract fraud case is a voluntary, informal offer made by the prosecutor and the defendant, and where both agree that you agree to plead guilty to certain criminal charges in exchange for certain benefits from the prosecuting attorney.

 What is a proffer in a criminal case?
-The proffer legal definition, also referred to as queen for a day proffer legal law in a federal criminal case is a written contract between the federal prosecutor and you, the defendant who is under criminal investigation.
+The legal definition, also referred to as queen for a day proffer legal law in a federal criminal case is a written contract between the federal prosecutor and you, the defendant who is under criminal investigation.
+Were you raided with a search warrant – was it valid?
+Find out more.

 What is a proffer letter?